darkogav/omeka-dev-site/README.md

-# Omeka Vagrnat Development Environment
+# Omeka Vagrant Development Environment
 An automated Omeka development environment.
 This setup will install Omeka 3.0.2 Classic onto Ubuntu 20 LTS on your computer in a contained Vagrant environment.

 This project uses Vagrnat and Ansible to setup a development environment on your workstation